Chanukah is coming! Hannukah is coming!

 Cardboard or paper

-Once the dreidel are decorated I poke a hole through the top and thread a thread or string though it and hang it from the curtain rods.
-My kids love when I hang some in their room.
+Once the dreidel is decorated I poke a hole through the top and thread a thread or string through it and hang it from the curtain rods.
+My kids love it when I hang some in their room.

 Paper Towel Menorah